ruthcbarnes/BIMM143_GITHUB/README.md

 # BIMM143_GITHUB
-My classwork from WI25 BIMM143
+My classwork from WI25 BIMM143 at UCSD.